-Teacher: This is a practice question for us to do together.
+This is a practice question for us to do together.

 Find box a.

 [Help with locating the box where necessary.]

-Add four and four.
+Listen to this sequence.

+I will clap where a number is missing.

+10 20 30 [one clap] 50 60

-Write your answer in box a.
+Write the missing number in box a.

 Afterwards, ensure that children know the number they should have written, and discuss methods the children used to work out the answer.
-Allow any children to change their answers to the correct one by crossing out or rubbing out, to make sure they know the way to correct errors.
+Allow any children to change their answers by crossing out or rubbing out, to make sure they know the way to correct errors.

-Teacher: Find box b.
+Find box b.